Geo-omics/Characterizing-individual-Microcystis-colony-phycosphere-communities/README.md

 Information on files:
 *.files.QCd = mapping file for mothur to assemble paired sequences
 *.shared = OTU abundance tables for colony and/or whole water community samples
 *.taxonomy = The taxonomy assigned to each OTU.
-(Note that Silvia does not have conventional assignments for Proteobacteria classes, so some of those taxonomies were corrected manually after the OTU building analysis).
+Note that Silvia does not have conventional assignments for Proteobacteria classes (for example many Betaproteobacteria are listed as Gammaprotoebacteria), so some of the higher level taxonomies of genus/families were changed to reflect the taxonomies listed in NCBI.
 *.metadata = Metadata and water chemistry data associated with each DNA sample

 Note these scripts require a shell/linux computing environment and R version 4.0.1